-Increase in representation of women in Delhi Police
+3.4 What is the representation of women in Delhi Police?

-Women's presence in the police force is essential as it is likely to increase women's access to police and encourage women to report crimes.
-In January 2016, the Ministry of Home Affairs approved 33 percent posts at the Constable level to be filled by women.15
+Women's presence in the police force is essential, as it is likely to increase women's access to police and encourage women to report crimes.
+In January 2016, the Ministry of Home Affairs approved 33 percent posts at the Constable level to be filled by women.14